outdreamer/build-a-cure/docs/ml/python_study_guide.md

 - optimizations
 	- address reasons for bottlenecks (inefficient algorithms with polynomial runtime, memory consumption, IO operations, Global Interpreter Lock which limits concurrent execution)
 		- use cprofile (cprofile.run('function_name')) and line_profiler and memory_profiler and timeit for timing function calls and pytest-benchmark for identifying bottlenecks
-		- use pypy for JIT compilation
+		- use pypy or numba for JIT compilation
 			- Just-In-Time (JIT) compilation is a technique used to improve the performance of Python code by compiling parts of the code into machine code at runtime.
 This allows Python programs to execute faster
 			- use JIT compilation with numba which automatically compiles the function to machine code which boosts performance from numba import jit